 2. Calculate Your Net Worth

 Many people believe that calculating your net worth is difficult.
-It’s actually very simple.
+In actuality, it’s probably the simplest step in starting or learning to manage your finances.
 To calculate your net worth subtract your total debt from your total assets (Assets – Debt = Net Worth).

 Again you can do this with a pen and paper, it works great.
 Excel is another great option because you can easily enter a formula to complete the calculation for you.

-If you are looking to organize your finances digitally like we do, check out Personal Capital.
+If you are looking to organize your finances digitally, as we do, check out Personal Capital.

 3. Create Your Monthly Budget: Income vs. Expenses